-Your company has equipment and expertise to knit exclusive technical and athletic socks for niche export markets.
-Such socks are difficult to copy by competitors.
-The prices of said socks are very remunerative and there is adequate availability of raw material like nylon, polyester and elastane where price rise is tolerable.
-Your company has been making efforts to accelerate share of such sucks by supplying to various geographies of the world.
-During the year under review, your company successfully increased the production of Football and other high priced socks, and achieved an inspiring performance.
+Your company has the state-of-the art equipment, coupled with expertise to manufacture exclusive quality technical and athletic socks for niche export markets.
+Such socks are difficult to copy by our competitors.
+The prices of these socks are very remunerative.
+There is adequate availability of raw materials, nylon, polyester and elastane, where prices in India are reasonable.
+Your Company has been knitting and exporting such socks since many years, and making efforts to accelerate the share of such socks by supplying to various geographies of the world.
+During last two years, the company successfully enhanced the production of football socks for various overseas clubs and other high price socks for top-end overseas markets.